komed3/TranslateHub/README.md

 You can create a standalone executable using PyInstaller for both Windows and Linux.
 Just run the provided script.
 The executable will be in the `dist/TranslateHub` directory.

+**Just a reminder:** Windows defender might flag the executable as suspicious.
+This is a common false positive for PyInstaller builds.
+You can safely ignore this warning.
+If you want to take further investigation, submit the executable to Microsoft Security following [these instructions](https://www.microsoft.com/en-us/wdsi/filesubmission).

 ### Windows

 ```bash